patrickeklund/automaticBuild/README.md

 # automaticBuild

 Automatic Build with travis.ci
-  - Supports Maven as build tool
+  - Supports Maven as build tool (used)
   - Supports Gradle as build tool

 For More information go to